guhilling/citi-workshop-20201102/4.3.0/workshop/modules/module-110-ectd/etcd.md

 Finished defragmenting etcd member[127.0.0.1:2379]
 ```

-**Note that defragmentation to a live member blocks the system from reading and writing data while rebuilding its states**.
+> **Note that defragmentation to a live member blocks the system from reading and writing data while rebuilding its states**.

-**Note that defragmentation request does not get replicated over cluster.
+> **Note that defragmentation request does not get replicated over cluster.
 That is, the request is only applied to the local node.
-Specify all members in --endpoints flag.**
+Specify all members in --endpoints flag or define the global environment variable ETCDCTL_ENDPOINTS**

 Run defragment operations for all endpoints in the cluster associated with the default endpoint:

 ```
-sh-4.2# etcdctl defrag --endpoints=https://etcd-0.ocp4.h12.rhaw.io:2379,https://etcd-1.ocp4.h12.rhaw.io:2379,https://etcd-2.ocp4.h12.rhaw.io:2379
+sh-4.2# etcdctl defrag
 Finished defragmenting etcd member[https://etcd-0.ocp4.h12.rhaw.io:2379] Finished defragmenting etcd member[https://etcd-1.ocp4.h12.rhaw.io:2379] Finished defragmenting etcd member[https://etcd-2.ocp4.h12.rhaw.io:2379]